 - a.
 No physical contact will take place between the offensive and defensive units. - b.
-Furniture will not be removed from the buildings, thrown out windows, or placed in a manner where it will fall or swing.
+Furniture will not be removed from the buildings, thrown out window, or placed in a manner where it will fall or swing.
 Furniture that is broken or damaged through use by a unit will be removed and Range Operations will be informed of any damage that occurs. - c.
 Weapons will not be aimed directly at individuals who are closer than 15 feet.
-Safety kills will be utilized.
 Weapons will not be fired unless an authorized blank adapter is attached to the weapon unless using SESAMS and all the required safety equipment. - d.
 Practice, smoke grenades and pyrotechnics will not be thrown directly at another person. - e.
 Smoke grenades and pyrotechnics will be used on the outside of buildings only.
-No smoke or pyrotechnics will be used in the underground trainer.
-NO HC SMOKE. - No fires are allowed. - g.
+NO HC SMOKE. - f.
+No fires are allowed. - g.
 Vehicles placed in the facility will not be moved without the permission of the OIC/RSO. - h.
-Rappelling and grappling hook operations are not authorized without prior permission. - i.
+Rappelling and grappling hook operations are not authorized. - i.
 All ladders and climbing devices will be capable of supporting the weight of a fully loaded soldier.
 Personnel using these devices will ensure that they are supported or secured before climbing. - j.
 Smoke grenades and pyrotechnics will not be used or thrown into any building. - k.
 All wheeled vehicles are restricted to the road network ONLY. - I. All off-road driving must first be pre-approved through Range Operations. - m.
-All roofs are off limits without prior permission.
+Personnel traveling through concentrated HC smoke will wear protective masks. - n.
+All roofs are off limits.